donphi/data-science-template/README.md

 # Data Project Template

 ## Overview
 This project template is based on a simplified version of the [Cookiecutter Data Science](https://cookiecutter-data-science.drivendata.org) template.
-It is designed to support AI and data science projects using Docker for a reproducible environment setup.
+It is designed to support AI and data science projects using Docker and Visual Studio Code’s dev container setup for a reproducible environment.

 ## Adjusting `.gitignore`
 Ensure you adjust the `.gitignore` file according to your project needs.
 For example, in this template, the `/data/` folder is excluded from source control by default.

 Typically, you want to exclude this folder if it contains either sensitive data that you do not want to add to version control or large files.

-## Docker for Environment Setup
+## Docker and Devcontainer Setup for Environment Consistency
-This template uses Docker to create a consistent and isolated environment for your project, avoiding conflicts between local dependencies and ensuring compatibility across different systems.
+This template uses Docker and VS Code’s dev container configuration to create a consistent and isolated environment for your project, avoiding conflicts between local dependencies and ensuring compatibility across different systems.

-### Docker Setup
+### Setup Instructions

 1. **Build the Docker Image**
    Run the following command to build the Docker image from the Dockerfile in the `docker` folder:
    ```bash